-For sangha members who identify as Black, Indigenous or People of Color:
+For sangha members who identify as Black, Indigenous, Asian or as People of Culture/Color:

 **Special Retreat: Saturday, March 12, 10am-3pm, at ZCNYC Fire Lotus Temple and Online—We Are The Ones We Have Been Waiting For: Being, Feeling, Healing and Thriving—A BIAPoC Retreat with Eduardo Gonzalez and Michelle Luc.

 **CURRENTLY ON HIATUS** –BIAPoC Sangha Practice Group (for those who identify as Black, Indigenous, Asian or Person of Color): A meeting of sangha members who identify as BIAPoC with occasional guest speakers.
 You can contact the group coordinators via firstname.lastname@example.org.

 Monday evenings, bimonthly, BIAPoC Book Group (for those who identify as Black, Indigenous, Asian or Person of Color): The meetings are a mixture of chapter discussions and body-centered practices with rotating facilitation.
 We are currently reading Lama Rod Owens’ Love and Rage: The Path of Liberation Through Anger.
 For more information, contact email@example.com or firstname.lastname@example.org

 Mondays, alternate weeks, 6:30-7:45 pm (Starting March 28), BIAPOC Hara-Centered Body Practice, with Mayumi Ishino.
 Register here.

 Tuesdays, first week each month (except for 3/8), 7–9 pm, Asian Sangha Gathering: A space for those of Asian heritage to empower and heal one another.
 Monthly group that meets the first Tuesday of each month for anyone who identifies as Asian or is of Asian descent to come together in solidarity.
 Register here.
 You can contact the group coordinators via email@example.com.